 Alpha-blocker medications, such as tamsulosin, relax the smooth muscles in the heart, which leads to low blood pressure.
 (Flomax should not be used to treat high blood pressure).

-A cohort study involving 147, 084 men that used an alpha-blocker from 2003 to 2013 were compared to an equal number of men who decided against the use alpha-blocker therapy, to examine whether alpha blockers increased the risk of falling.
+A cohort study involving 147, 084 men that used an alpha-blocker from 2003 to 2013 were compared to an equal number of men who decided against the use of alpha-blocker therapy, to examine whether alpha-blockers increased the risk of falling.